Want to do something different to see in the new year? Check out these family getaways for New Year’s Eve.

 If you have a teenage child they can even go hang in their own lounge and mingle with other teenagers.
 Tickets to this event are required.
 Please go here to purchase your ticket.

 If you are looking for a more relaxed event then you grab a seat on Coronado beach and watch the movie Aladdin under the stars.
 There will be a bonfire with smore’s as well.
 After the movie is over you can watch the infamous New Year’s Eve Times Square ball drop at 9 pm followed by fireworks.
 This is a great family friendly event.
 Head to the beach early as the seats are on a first come basis and go quickly.
 The event officially starts at 6pm.

 New York, USA

 (Sally from our3kidsvtheworld)

 New York has to be on any list as top places to spend New Year’s Eve.
 However, spending New Year’s Eve in New York City with kids is very challenging.
-Firstly its freezing, its was -12 degrees with a chill factor of -20 degrees when we were there in 2017/2018.
+Firstly it’s freezing, its was -12 degrees with a chill factor of -20 degrees for our visit!
 Most of the restaurants are closed for private prepaid parties and mostly don’t welcome kids.

 Times Square is a nightmare and once you are in, you are unable to leave and there are no public toilets provided.
 We considered doing this and having spoken to others over there, we were advised its not very kid friendly and to steer clear of it at all costs.
 Many people were arriving at lunchtime and staying all day to get the best viewing spot.